amillig/MERGE/README.md

 - protein sequence in fasta format
 - variant-fitness pairs in csv format

-1. Generate a Multiple Sequence Alignment (MSA) Using Jackhmmer
+1. Generate a multiple sequence alignment (MSA) using jackhmmer

 To generate a multiple sequence alignment, the target sequence must be provided in fasta format and the inclusion threshold (--incT) must be set.